Tait (train): Overhead Inspection Train

 For the purposes of inspection of overhead wiring, carriage 3CM was constructed to a modified design with an overhead compartment for inspectors to watch the way that the overhead wiring reacted to contact with pantographs.

 Later, 10CM was constructed with similar modifications from the normal design.

 Inspection trains would often run with two randomly selected motor carriages, one either side of the inspection car which would have its own pantographs locked down.

-On 6 October 1980 carriage 447M had a similar fitting added, and it was renamed the Greasing Car.
+On 6 October 1980, carriage 447M had a similar fitting added, and it was renamed the Greasing Car.
 It was painted bright yellow with most windows boarded over, had its traction motors removed, and large black letters declaring "OVERHEAD INSPECTION" were painted on both sides.
 Internally the car was fitted with a power generator and hydraulic equipment to lubricate the overhead wiring.
 The car was renumbered 1447M in 1983, and after a graffiti attack around 1995 it was painted all-over yellow.

 Sometime in that period, 1447M was coupled with Harris motors 794M and 797M, with transition vans 320 and 329D (as 797-320-1447-329-794).
 The two Harris cars were fitted with rail greasing equipment for tight curves, and the five-piece train made regular runs around the electrified network.
 While 1447M was in all-over yellow and the two Harris cars in similar livery but with green/yellow Met stickers along the sides, the two D vans were in normal V/Line orange livery; the only alteration was the fitting of screw couplers at one end each to allow coupling to the Tait carriage.

 In circa 1994, pantographs on the suburban trains were upgraded with carbon skid plates rather than steel, removing the need to apply grease to the overhead power lines as the carbon reduced wear on the overhead lines.
 1447M and the two D vans were removed from overhead greasing service and the two Harris motors ran back-to-back as solely rail greasers.
 The two Harris motors were subsequently fitted with the upgraded pantographs and ran in rail greaser service until suffering a major breakdown in 2003.
 In later years the Greaser train was withdrawn, and now small automatic greasing pots are attached to the rails at tight curves.
-Overhead and rail inspection is now done using car MTH102 (coincidentally a former Harris car) hauled by two T class diesel locomotives.
+Overhead and rail inspection is now done using car EV 120 hauled by two T class diesel locomotives.

 Equipment

 General Electric traction equipment was fitted to the trains, of the same type as that in the Swing Door trains and enabling the trains to be operated in mixed sets using multiple-unit train control.

+Internal carriage lighting in the Tait and Swing-door sets was provided as three rows of six light globes, wired in series; if one globe in a set failed, the other five on that circuit would also lose power.
+However, identifying the failed globe was usually straightforward as the glass tended to fog up.